 Research Area 1: Mapping and Understanding Metabolic Regulation

 Understanding the mutual feedback between metabolism and transcription is one of our main research goals.

 The main challenge in this project is to identify regulatory interactions between metabolites and transcriptional regulators at a very large-scale (reviewed in Donati et al. 2018).
 The gold standard for testing the effects of metabolites on transcriptional regulators is still in vitro biochemistry.
 However, most in vitro assays are low-throughput, feasible for only certain compounds, and combinatorial effects cannot be assayed.
 We have now developed an approach to infer metabolite-transcription interactions directly from metabolomics and transcriptomics data (Lempp et al. 2019).
 Next, we use this method to map complete metabolic-genetic networks of bacteria.
-For this purpose, we use CRISPR interference to perturb hundreds of metabolic genes and measure the cellular responses at scale (Donati et al. under revision).
+For this purpose, we use CRISPR interference to perturb hundreds of metabolic genes and measure the cellular responses at scale (Donati et al., 2021).

 Research Area 2: Engineering Dynamic Control of Metabolic Pathways

 Engineering metabolic valves and new feedback regulation is our second research goal.